 Tips for this Venice Family Tour

 They are not kidding when they say plan plenty of time to meet your docent.
-We’d arrived to Venice the day prior and had not quite figured out the lay of the land.
+We’d arrived in Venice the day prior and had not quite figured out the lay of the land.
 Google Maps failed us multiple times so we were late to meet Sara at our designated time.

 The upshot to scheduling this Venice family tour on our first full day is that it did orient us with the city.
 It made exploring Venice more meaningful to the kids in the following days.

 Questions about Venice?
 Ask your guide.
 Sara was an amazing wealth of information.
-We happened to mention an interest mask making for the girls as well as a glass blowing demonstration without a day trip to Murano (we were short on time).
+We happened to mention an interest in mask making for the girls as well as a glass blowing demonstration without a day trip to Murano (we were short on time).
 She gave us stellar recommendations for things to do in Venice with kids that I’ll tell you about soon.

 In my opinion, private tours are the way to go with kids.
 I think they (as well as parents) learn more because the topics are catered to their interest and more one-on-one attention is received.
 You won’t hold up the entire group if someone needs a snack or stops to look at a statue for a bit longer.
 The list goes on.